Dewesoft's terms and conditions

 10.1.
 DWS does not provide any warranties for the delivered software.

 10.2.
 DWS does not provide that the software is fit for purpose and is not liable for any damages, arising from or related to the use of the software by the Buyer or third parties.

 11.1.
-Information exchanged between DWS and the Buyer including, but not limited to: research, technology, software developments, marketing plans, market conditions, software, business strategies, pricing and similar, constitute confidential information and the business secret of the party disclosing such information.
+Information exchanged between DWS and the Buyer including, but not limited to: research, technology, software developments, marketing plans, market conditions, software, business strategies, pricing, and similar, constitutes confidential information and the business secret of the party disclosing such information.
 The purpose of such exchange is to allow the parties to meet their obligations and responsibilities.
-The party receiving any confidential information, its employees and or any other related person will not, except with the prior written consent of the disclosing party, use, divulge, disclose or communicate this data and information to any person, firm, corporation or entity, in any way.
+The party receiving any confidential information, its employees, and or any other related person will not, except with the prior written consent of the disclosing party, use, divulge, disclose or communicate this data and information to any person, firm, corporation, or entity, in any way.
 The parties will protect confidential information and business secrets in accordance with the applicable laws and best business practices.

 11.2.
 The obligations under this Article will survive the termination of the contract between DWS and the Buyer for any cause.